-The Board of Education believes that the consideration of controversial issues has a legitimate place in the instructional program of the schools.
-Properly introduced and conducted, the consideration of such issues can help students learn to identify important issues, explore fully and fairly all sides of an issue, weigh carefully the values and factors involved, and develop techniques for formulating and evaluating positions.
-Within policy 2240, the School Board recognizes that a course of study or certain instructional materials may contain content and/or activities that some parents find objectionable.
-If after careful, personal review of the program lessons and/or materials, a parent indicates to the school that either content or activities conflicts with his/her religious beliefs or value system, the school will honor a written request for his/her child to be excused from particular classes for specified reasons.
+The Board believes that the consideration of controversial issues has a legitimate place in the instructional program of the schools.
+Properly introduced and conducted, the consideration of such issues can help students learn to identify important issues, explore fully and fairly all sides of an issue, carefully weigh the values and factors involved, and develop techniques for formulating and evaluating positions.
+Within policy 2240, the Board recognizes that a course of study or certain instructional materials may contain content and/or activities that some parents find objectionable.
+If after careful, personal review of the program lessons and/or materials, a parent indicates to the school that either the content or activity conflicts with his/her religious beliefs or value system, the school will honor a written request for his/her child to be excused from classes for specified reasons.
 The student, however, will not be excused from participating in the course or activities mandated by the State and will be provided alternative learning activities during times of parent requested absences.